A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Computations for the stability analysis of the EE

 \subsection{Exponentially fading memory}

-Assuming $n=1$ in \eqref{erlang}, one is led to investigate the solutions of the equation \eqref{char_exp}.
-Computing the products, we are left with the equation $\lambda^3+A\lambda^2+B\lambda+C=0$, for
+Assuming $n=1$ in \eqref{erlang}, we are led to study the solutions of the equation \eqref{char_exp}.
+Expanding the terms, we obtain the cubic equation $\lambda^3+A\lambda^2+B\lambda+C=0$, where

-Note that $A>0$ and, from \eqref{der:h}, we have $B, C>0$.
-Thus, the Routh-Hurwitz criterion ensures that the EE is LAS if and only if $AB-C>0.$ This explicitly reads which, as $k>0$, is equivalent to $(\gamma+\mu+k)(\gamma+\mu)+\gamma \delta(\gamma+k-\mu)>0$.
-This condition can be expressed in terms of $k$ as in \eqref{exp:condLAS}.
-Hence, if $K$ is exponentially distributed, the Routh-Hurwitz criterion ensures that only three outcomes are possible, which are summarized in \Cref{propexp}.
+Note that $A>0$ and, from \eqref{der:h}, we have $B,\ C>0$.
+Hence, by the Routh--Hurwitz criterion, the EE is locally asymptotically stable if and only if $AB-C>0$.
+This condition reads

+which, since $k>0$, is equivalent to $(\gamma+\mu+k)(\gamma+\mu)+\gamma \delta(\gamma+k-\mu)>0$.
+This inequality can be rewritten in terms of $k$ as in \eqref{exp:condLAS}.
+Hence, in the case of an exponentially distributed kernel, the Routh--Hurwitz criterion shows that only three scenarios are possible, as summarised in \Cref{propexp}.